-During the administration of the Inmate Polling in February 2021, respondents were asked to assess this statement: "The programs and classes I have taken are useful."
-Seventy-eight percent agreed the programs were useful, and twenty-one percent disagreed.
-This finding is consistent with previous inmate polling results.
-The new gender-responsive programming has been well received by the inmates.
+During the administration of the most recent Inmate Polling in July 2021, the results of which were shared with the DOJ and the monitor in November 2021, respondents were asked to assess this statement: "The programs and classes I have taken are useful."
+More than half (fifty-nine percent) agreed they were, down from seventy-eight percent of respondents who agreed the programs were useful in the February 2021 polling, and four percent disagreed, down from the twenty-one percent who disagreed in the February 2021 polling.
+A total of thirty-seven percent of respondents neither agreed/disagreed.
+In the monitor's opinion this may be related to the restrictions resulting from the pandemic.
+Consistently in the past, the new gender-responsive programming has been well received by the inmates.